podium-lib/podlet/README.md

 ### .defaults(context)

-Alters the default context set on the HTTP response at `res.locals.podium.context`.
+Alters the default context set on the HTTP response at `res.locals.podium.context` when in development mode.

 By default this context has the following shape:

 ```js